-7 https://github.com/clouditor/clouditor/tree/main/service/evidence
+9 https://github.com/clouditor/clouditor/tree/main/service/evidence

+Field Description

+Requirement ID ESTORE.02

+Short title Allow Interaction with Third-Party Tools

-Description The Evidence store should be allowed to accept evidence from third-party tools, e.g., using a REST API.
-The evidence needs to be in the ontology format.
+Description The Evidence Store should be allowed to accept evidence from third- party tools, e.g., using a REST API.
+Evidence needs to be in the ontology format.
 Therefore, information about the ontology and data models must be available.

 Status Work in Progress

 Priority Should

 Component Clouditor-EvidenceStore

-Source KPI
+Source КРІ

 Туре Technical

 Related KR KR1_EXTRACT

 Related KPI KPI 1.1

 Validation The Evidence Store stores evidence from third-party evidence

 acceptance criteria collectors.

-Progress 15%
+Progress 30% (Evidence Store is deployed in cluster and gRPC as well as REST endpoints tested)

 Milestone MS8: Integrated audit suite V3 (M34)

-The Clouditor-Evidence Store is based on the respective microservice of Clouditor8 whose modular architectural approach ensures scalability and flexibility.
+The Clouditor-Evidence Store is based on the respective microservice of Clouditor10 whose modular architectural approach ensures scalability and flexibility.
 Key design elements of the Clouditor-Evidence Store in EMERALD include:

 - Modular Architecture: The Evidence Store is one of Clouditor microservices, responsible for efficiently storing and managing evidence.
-This modularity allows for easier maintenance and scalability, as each microservice can be updated or scaled independently. - Graph Database: The Evidence Store will utilize a graph-based database to store all the evidence as a certification graph.
-This database structure allows for efficient organization, retrieval, and updating of evidence, making it well-suited for managing complex relationships between different types of evidence at possibly different layers (e.g., infrastructure vs code). - Communication Protocols (API endpoints): The Evidence Store will use gRPC (including Protobuf) for the communication with other Clouditor components, ensuring high-performance interaction.
-Additionally, it will provide REST endpoints for flexible and efficient communication with evidence collectors not supporting gRPC. - Role-Based Access Control (RBAC): To ensure that information is selectively disclosed to users based on their roles, the Evidence Store implements an RBAC mechanism.
-This mechanism controls access to API endpoints and ensures that only authorized users can view or modify specific information.
+This modularity allows for easier maintenance and scalability, as each microservice can be updated or scaled independently. - Storage Implementation allowing Graph Database Operations: The Evidence Store will use a regular Postgres database for storing the evidence.
+However, we will utilize a graph query language that allows for efficient organization, retrieval, and updating of evidence, making it well-suited for managing complex relationships between different types of evidence at possibly different layers (e.g., infrastructure vs. code). - Communication Protocols (API endpoints): The Evidence Store will use gRPC (including Protobuf) for the communication with other Clouditor components, ensuring high-performance interaction.
+Additionally, it will provide REST endpoints for flexible and efficient communication with evidence collectors not supporting gRPC. - Authorization with OAuth 2.0: To ensure that information is selectively disclosed to clients based on their roles, the Evidence Store utilizes OAuth 2.0 for secure authorization by checking the JSON Web Token of the request.
+This mechanism controls access to API endpoints and ensures that only authorized clients can view or modify specific information.